Macfab is a platinum sponsor of 2017 Capstone Design Symposium at University of Waterloo Mechanical Engineering Department

 In truth, the company has never left its academic connections; the company works with several U of T departments (and spinoff firms) to this day.
 And now, says Macfab president Chris Macmorine, the company gets to look into the future.
 “As a Capstone sponsor, I feel we’ve got a front-row seat to see where the technologies are going and where tomorrow’s best talent and best ideas are coming from.
 Working with the University of Waterloo represents a very exciting relationship for us.”

+U of T was the first Canadian university with a full undergraduate mechatronics program, and first in the country to offer interdisciplinary research and collaborative programs in nanotechnology engineering.
 Given its focus on innovative thinking and ingenuity, it should come as no surprise to see that a number of Capstone winners have gone on to lead successful startup companies.

 Macfab director of R&D Charles Day presents a cheque for $2,000 to the winners of the Best Overall Project.
 Shown left to right: Steve Lambert, University of Waterloo, project partner Phillip Cooper, Charles Day, partner Michael Phillips, Jim Baleshta, University of Waterloo

 This year’s award for Best Overall Project, which was presented by Charles Day, Macfab’s director of R&D, went to a two-person team for their development of a vascular endoscope for minimally-invasive surgery.
 This device will use infrared light and real-time imaging to enable physicians to perform interventional procedures that are faster, easier and safer.
 While it's still early in the development stage, plans are already underway for its commercialization.
 For a description of this and other projects in this year's competition, click here.